akbinod/akbinod.Tuner/README.md

 def find_circles(image, radius, tuner=None)

-#new line of code to display the updated image in TunerUI
+#new line of code to display updated 'image' in TunerUI
     if not tuner is None: tuner.image = updated_image

     return results